samclane/samclane.github.io/_posts/2018-6-6-Pyinstaller-Compile-Time-Variables.md

 ---
 layout: post
-title: Compile-Time variables with Pyinstaller spec files
+title: Compile-time constants with Pyinstaller spec files
 subtitle: Insert version number and build time directly into your code!
 ---